ryeguard/advent-of-code/goac/README.md

 ## Utils

-Use in your Go code like
+Use the utility functions in your Go code like so:

 ```go
 //main.go